Dasync/AsyncEnumerable/README.md

         count++;
         if (count >= 5)
         {
-          // You can break the ForEachAsync loop with the following call ForEachAsync.Break();
+          // You can break the ForEachAsync loop with the following call:
+          ForEachAsync.Break();
         }
       });